 - Send 16 copies to Reed Award, SELC, 201 W. Main Street, Ste.
 14, Charlottesville, VA 22902.
 Submissions cannot be returned.
 Include at least one copy in original format for proof of publication.
-For Journalism entries, provide a digital version, or email text, to verify word length.
+For Journalism entries, provide a CD or email the text, to verify word length.

-Jim Detjen – Director, Knight Center for Environmental Journalism, MSU; founding president of Society of Environmental Journalists; former award-winning reporter for Philadelphia Inquirer.
+Jim Detjen – Director, Knight Center for Environmental Journalism, Michigan State University; founding president of Society of Environmental Journalists; former award-winning reporter for Philadelphia Inquirer.

-Nikki Giovanni – Grammy-nominated poet, activist and author of more than two dozen books including essay collections, illustrated children's books, and poetry, most recently Bicycles: Love Poems; Distinguished Professor of English at Virginia Tech.
+Nikki Giovanni – Grammy-nominated poet, activist and author of more than two dozen books including essay collections, illustrated children’s books, and poetry, most recently Bicycles: Love Poems; University Distinguished Professor at Virginia Tech.

 Janet Lembke – Author of Because the Cat Purrs: How We Relate to Other Species and Why It Matters, and almost 20 other nature books; poems and essays have appeared in Audubon, Southern Review, and The New York Times Book Review.

-Will Martin – Nashville-based attorney and businessman; former Deputy Assistant Secretary at NOAA; Senior Fellow for World Wildlife Fund; member SELC President's Council.
+Will Martin – Nashville-based attorney and oceans conservationist; former Deputy Assistant Secretary for International Affairs at NOAA; board chair of Marine Stewardship Council (London); board member Ocean Conservancy; member SELC President’s Council.

-Bill McKibben – Author of Deep Economy, The End of Nature and several other books; contributor to The New Yorker, Orion, The Atlantic Monthly and other publications; co-founder “350.org,” an international climate campaign; scholar-in-residence at Middlebury College.
+Bill McKibben – Author of Deep Economy, The End of Nature and several other books, most recently Eaarth: Making a Life on a Tough New Planet; contributor to The New Yorker, Orion, The Atlantic Monthly and other publications; co-founder of 350.org, an international climate campaign; scholar-in-residence at Middlebury College.

 Deaderick Montague – Civic leader, teacher and writer; guiding inspiration behind creation of the Reed Environmental Writing Award; Vice President of SELC Board of Trustees.

-Janisse Ray – Poet, activist and award-winning author of Ecology of a Cracker Childhood, Wild Card Quilt, and Pinhook: Finding Wholeness in a Fragmented Land; founding board member of Altamaha Riverkeeper; Reed award winner in 2000.
+Janisse Ray – Poet, activist and award-winning author of Ecology of a Cracker Childhood, Wild Card Quilt, Pinhook: Finding Wholeness in a Fragmented Land; and most recently a book of poems, House of Branches; founding board member of Altamaha Riverkeeper; Reed Award winner in 2000.

-Donovan Webster – Author of The Burma Road and Aftermath: The Remnants of War; former senior editor of Outside magazine; contributor to New York Times Magazine, The New Yorker, Vanity Fair, National Geographic and Smithsonian.
+Donovan Webster – Author of several books, including most recently Meeting the Family: One Man’s Journey Through His Human Ancestry; a former senior editor of Outside magazine, he is also a contributor to New York Times Magazine, The New Yorker, Vanity Fair, National Geographic and Smithsonian.

 The award is named in memory of SELC founding trustee Phillip D. Reed, a talented attorney and committed environmental activist who helped guide our organization through the early years before his untimely death in 1993.